 How Crontab Works

-First, we need to edit the crontab file for your current user using the command:
+First, we need to edit the Crontab file of your current user, using the command:

-To add a scheduled task, simply add a line to specify a new scheduled task.
+To add a scheduled task, we simply need to add a line to specify a new scheduled task.

 For example, to run a script called backup.sh every day at 2:30 AM, we would add the following line: